Believing radical transformation is possible

 As the Church of Jesus Christ tries to minister around the world in Christ's name, its objective must be more than simply helping people.
 We want people everywhere to have clean water, health care, and decent schools.
 We want to help those who have lost homes and possessions in natural disasters or civil unrest.
 We would like good people to get even better.
 However, our overarching desire for people around the world must be for the transformation of their hearts.
 That is what can eventually lead to the transformation of whole societies.

 Jesus' words regarding people's need for a radical transformation in their hearts must grip us.
-Proclaiming its possibility must be a priority for us even as it was for our Lord.
+Proclaiming its possibility must be our priority, even as it was for our Lord.
 That message must permeate everything we do in global cross-cultural ministry.

 Discussion questions